ArduPilot/WebTools/GeofenceGenerator/Readme.md

 * [water=pond](https://wiki.openstreetmap.org/wiki/Tag:water%3Dpond)

 > [!NOTE]
 > Unlike the other tools this will not work offline.
 This is because it is reliant on the OSM Overpass API, so would not operate at all offline.
-Due to this the packages it needs are also loaded from CNDs.
+Due to this the packages it needs are also loaded from CDNs.